precice/vm/README.md

 - Package your already provisioned box (e.g. to reduce the starting time on another machine): `vagrant package --base "preCICE-Ubuntu-20.04" --output preCICE.box`
 - Change the number of cores and the allocated memory: edit `vb.cpus` and `vb.memory` in the `Vagrantfile`.
 - Share files between host and guest system: the guest system's `/vagrant/` directory reflects the directory of the `Vagrantfile`.

+## What is included?

+This box is based on the [bento/ubuntu-20.04](https://github.com/chef/bento/blob/master/packer_templates/ubuntu/ubuntu-20.04-amd64.json) base box and installs:
+- Xubuntu-core (Xfce desktop environment) and related tools
+- VirtualBox guest additions
+- Git, CMake, ccmake
+- preCICE v2.1.1 from the official binaries
+- preCICE Python bindings
+- OpenFOAM v2006 and the OpenFOAM-preCICE adapter
+- Paraview from the official binaries

+It then adds on the `/home/vagrant/Desktop`:
+- The preCICE examples (solverdummies), including a copy of the Python solverdummy.
+- The preCICE tutorials from the `precice/tutorials`

+The adapter repositories remain in `/home/vagrant/`.

+## Troubleshooting

+### This does not seem to work on my machine

+Even though most hardware supports virtualization, your CPU may not or you may need to enable it in your BIOS/UEFI settings.